 - Idex: A US-based decentralised exchange designed to give users the same options and advantages of a centralised exchange without compromising on security or user control.

 - Uniswap: Committed to offering users free and decentralized asset exchange, Uniswap is a simple, open-source protocol for automated token exchange on Ethereum.

 Step 3.
 Withdraw your Gnosis

-To maximise the security of your cryptocurrency, it’s best to withdraw it from the exchange as soon as you buy Gnosis.
+To maximise the security of your cryptocurrency, it’s best to withdraw it from the exchange relatively quickly.
 After setting up your wallet, how you withdraw your currency largely depends on the exchange you’re using, but you should be able to see a withdraw tab or dropdown where you will find instructions.

 How to trade Gnosis – step-by-step guide

 There’s no need to set up a wallet if you’re not interested in buying Gnosis and only want to trade it as you won’t actually buy the currency to keep, instead you’ll be betting on fluctuations in its value.